zhumakhan/RummySimulator/README.md

+# This Java project to do follwing two tasks:
 ## Problem 1 Key Word in Context

 The goal of the Key Word in Context (KWIC) problem is to build a special kind of index for a document.
 KWIC is often used as an example problem in software engineering.
 Parnas treats this problem at length in the article ['On the criteria to be used in decomposing systems into modules'](https://dl.acm.org/citation.cfm?id=361623).